 If you’re interested in learning more about my product coaching services, please email [email protected]

 Check to see if your company’s learning and development stipend covers coaching or ask your manager about receiving sponsorship.
 People are often pleasantly surprised to discover their employer (even early stage startups!) will cover all or a portion of my coaching.

 I especially welcome the opportunity to coach PMs from traditionally underrepresented backgrounds.

 I’ve worked with product managers, product leaders, executives, and teams from the following companies:

 Unlike advisors or consultants, coaches help you get to the root of the challenges you’re facing.
 They don’t tell you what they would do, they collaborate to figure out what you should do.
 Coaches believe that their clients are naturally resourceful, creative and whole.
-Coaching is about asking the right questions and using creative techniques to evoke in their clients the realization of their full potential.
+Executive coaching is about asking the right questions and using creative techniques to evoke in their clients the realization of their full potential.
 A coach is someone in your corner you can test out ideas with, speak with candidly about your fears, and who will push you and hold you accountable.

 I’ve benefited throughout my career from the coaching of others.
 Sometimes it was helpful to just bounce a problem off someone who’d been there, or even just someone who didn’t work at the same company.
 They helped me resolve conflict, create great cultures, make tough decisions, chart the direction of my career, and deliver world-class products.
 I’m passionate about the craft of product management and am dedicated to providing that same help to others.
 I hope we get the opportunity to work together.